Super-sub En-Nesyri powers Sevilla past Levante | Goal.com

 EN-NESYRI IN THE LAST MINUTE.
 WHAT A HEADER!!!!#SevillaFCLevante 1-0 (90+2)#WeareSevilla #NeverSurrender pic.twitter.com/2FG1KEq9JA

-Both teams headed for Estadio Ramon Sanchez Pizjuan having emerged victorious in their penultimate outings.
+Both teams headed for Estadio Ramon Sanchez Pizjuan having emerged victorious in their previous outings.

 In the first 45 minutes, the trio of De Jong, Lucas Ocampos and Munir El Haddadi were unable to get the goals as they came up against a solid Levante backline marshalled by Oscar Duarte and Ruben Vezo.

-However, the hosts came out stronger in the second-half to secure all points at stake despite having manager Julen Lopetegui given the marching orders for a second caution.
+However, the hosts came out stronger in the second half to secure all points at stake despite having manager Julen Lopetegui given his marching orders for a second caution.

 El Haddadi put the hosts ahead in the 67th minute but the strike was ruled for offside after VAR replays.